thirdweb-dev/typescript-sdk/etc/sdk.api.md

 export class WrongListingTypeError extends Error {
     constructor(marketplaceContractAddress: string, listingId?: string, actualType?: string, expectedType?: string);
 }

-// Warnings were encountered during analysis:
-//
-// dist/index.d.ts:3603:9 - (ae-forgotten-export) The symbol "CurrencyValue" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)